Work Permits for Italy

 Foreigners who intend to stay in Italy for more than three months must apply for a residence permit.
-These permits allow foreigners to stay in Italy, under certain conditions depending on the category.
+These permits allow foreigners to stay in Italy, under certain conditions depending on the category of the permit.

-Regardless of whether expats apply for a permit before or after they have arrived (depending on their nationality), they will have to report to their local immigration centre within eight days of arriving in Italy.
+Regardless of whether expats apply for a working residence permit before or after they have arrived (the ability to do so depends on their nationality), they will have to report to their local immigration centre within eight days of arriving in Italy.
 This can also be done at a post office in some provinces.

 The residence permit is issued at the new arrival’s local police station.
-This requires filling out an application form specifying the type of permit required, proof of identification, fingerprints and photos.
+This requires filling out an application form specifying the type of permit required and proof of identification, fingerprints and photos must be presented.
 Different types of permits may have different requirements.
 The residence permit is an electronic smart card to guard against fraud.